I would bet that most people view stress as a negative. For my clients who struggle with stress eating that’s especially true.

 The human mind has a funny way of making things worse.
-When you feel that it’s going to be hard to succeed, it usually is.
-I’ll show how your negative thoughts manifest and I’ll give you steps to deal with them to prevent the problem.
+When you feel that it will be hard to succeed, it usually is.
+I’ll show how your negative thoughts manifest and give you steps to deal with them to prevent the problem.
 For food not to be a coping tool, you need to change those thoughts from negative to neutral.
 Viewing them clearly as they are and looking forward towards your future goals is the answer.

 A negative thought is not the same thing as a negative attitude.

 Most of us have experienced our share of stressful events in our lives.
-These can be work related or personal.
-The stress that comes with these negative events are often labeled as being negative thoughts, but they are both.
+These can be work-related or personal.
+The stress that comes with these adverse events is often labeled as being negative thoughts, but they are both.

-Your mind can easily conjure up a scary image of what could happen if this or that happens, etc. This picture iis in your head and says; “if that’s true then I’m going to need something to eat.”
-And, that’s what makes it so difficult.
+Your mind can easily conjure up a scary image of what could happen if this or that happens, etc. This picture is in your head and says, “If that’s true, then I’m going to need something to eat.”
+And that’s what makes it so difficult.
 It’s a coping mechanism.

 1. How negative thoughts work.

 So how does this work?
 How does the mind do that?
 Your mind creates a scenario that could occur if that negative thought were true.
-Let’s say you have been thinking negative thoughts about being fired from your job.
-Your could create a scenario in which you lose your home, you don’t have much money, and you become homeless.
-As soon as the thought comes to mind an image of what could happen appears and pressure bullds.
+Let’s say you have been thinking negatively about being fired from your job.
+You could create a scenario in which you lose your home, you don’t have much money, and you become homeless.
+When the thought comes to mind, an image of what could happen appears, and pressure builds.

 Your blood starts to leave your brain.
-It flows down to the rest of your body, kind of like you’re a living zombie.
-More likely you’re not a zombie.
-But when you can’t think clearly because stress is flooding the areas of the brain that are associated with stress.
-This is what it’s like when you are try to cope with stress by eating – you are not really thinking straight.
-Now it’s time for coping mechanism number two-food.
+It flows down to the rest of your body like you’re a zombie.
+But you’re not a zombie.
+It’s difficult to think clearly because stress is flooding the brain areas associated with stress.
+This is what it’s like when you are trying to cope with stress by eating – you are not fully present or making choices – it’s an automatic process.
+Now it’s time for coping mechanism number two: food.

 2. Food is security.

-What’s the second coping mechanism that your mind uses to cope with stress?
+What’s your mind’s second coping mechanism to cope with stress?
 It uses food.
-When you think negative thoughts about being fired from your job, the connection with food leads a desire for food.
-You see your mind’s picture of what could happen to you and it leads you straight to comfort food.
-What happens then is that instead of thinking about the future, or the present, you’re focused on how much comfort food can fulfill those feelings or needs for security because of all this stress.
+When you think negatively about being fired from your job, the connection with food leads to a desire for food.
+You see your mind’s picture of what could happen to you, leading you straight to comfort food.
+What happens then is that instead of thinking about the future or the present, you’re focused on how much comfort food can fulfill those feelings or needs for security because of all this stress.

-The third and final coping mechanism that your mind uses to cope with stress is to eat.
-That’s why we see that when people suffer from stress eating, they eat comfort food-because it calms them down and takes away the stress.
-But the problem with eating this way because it does not resolve the issue of stress any more than rubbing a sore knee does because you still have a sore knee, only now you’ve added food to your list.
+Eating is a coping mechanism to calm and soothe and cope with stress.
+When people suffer from stress eating, they eat comfort food because it calms them down and takes away the stress.
+But the problem with eating this way is that it does not resolve the issue of stress any more than rubbing a sore knee does because you still have a sore knee, only now you’ve added food to your list.
 The issue remains.

 Negative thoughts and stress eating solutions.